 To get there all you need to do is take a boat or ferry.

 Belize’s coast is also guarded by a large coral reef on the Caribbean Sea.
 This allows it to have tons of tiny islands that they named Cayes.
 Ambergris Caye is the largest of them.

 Before the Europeans found the region this was a land of mangrove swamps surrounded by a white rim of sand and inhabited by a small Maya community.
 Now it is an important tourist destination that a lot of people use as a home base for exploring the surrounding reef.

 That’s why you will find tons of hotels and restaurants in it, as well as a town offering any service you might need.
 There are even a couple of resorts on the northern side of the island.

 From here you can go on snorkeling, diving, horseback riding, biking and cruising tours.

 To get there you get to choose between boat taxis and small planes.

-Just as it happens in Honduras with Roatán and Utila, Caye caulker is the underrated brother.
-This is still mainly a fishermen town where you can find lobster at an extremely affordable price.
-There are also some hotels and restaurant but nothing large.
-Personally I prefer this one just because it isn’t so touristy yet.
+Just as with Roatán and Utila, Caye Caulker is the underrated brother.
+This is still mainly a fishing town where you can find lobster at an extremely affordable price.
+There are also some hotels and restaurants, but nothing large.

-In it you will find small hotels, family owned restaurants and pretty much no cars, golf carts and bikes are the vehicles of choice.
+You will find small hotels, family-owned restaurants, and almost no cars: golf carts and bikes are the vehicles of choice.

-The beaches are also a lot less populated, you don’t need to get too far away from the town to feel as if you were on your own private beach.
-Plus locals tend to be a lot more laid back.
+The beaches are also a lot less populated, so you don’t need to get too far away from the town to feel as if you were on your own private beach.